Recipient actually lived in Illinois, not Daughter Killed In Car Crash

 Saturday 21 September 2013

-Apple stores surrounded by people camping overnight for the new iPhones witnessed scenes of chaos on Friday morning when two men were arrested for fighting in line and a man's plan to hire homeless people to wait in line for the coveted devices backfired.
+Apple stores were the site of chaotic scenes on Friday morning when two men were arrested for fighting in line and a man's plan to hire homeless people to queue for the new iPhone models backfired.

 Do you know your Dakar from your Dhaka?
 Airline mix-up sends couple 7,000 miles off-course to wrong continent